tbm/homepage/pages/debian/kirkwood/qnap/ts-219/faq.md

 <h3>Can I run Debian on the Fujitsu Celvin NAS Q700 or Q703?</h3>

-The Fujitsu Q700 is very similar to the QNAP TS-219P and the Fujitsu Q703 is similar to the QNAP TS-221, so it should be possible to run Debian on such devices.
-However, so far this has not been tested.
-If you're interested in running Debian on your Q700/Q703, please <a href = "/contact/">contact me</a> and I'll help you.
+The Fujitsu Q700 is very similar to the QNAP TS-219P and the Fujitsu Q703 is similar to the QNAP TS-221, so Debian should work without any problems.
+If you encounter any problems, please <a href = "/contact/">contact me</a>
+and I'll help you.